 Crafting a block of wood into something beautiful and useful is definitely an art that has been around for centuries.
 In days past, men would especially be employed to spend hours on a piece of wood intricately crafting it into an incredible piece of art.
 Today, we have the Lathe!
 A brilliant tool innovated to help craft wood, calling for half the time and effort put in by those skilled craftsmen.
 My attention this time has been drawn to the W1704 1/3 – Horsepower Benchtop Lathe from Shop Fox.
 It piqued my interest above all else for its down to earth pricing.
-Price?
-Comparatively less to any other product in that category.
+A price tag of $190.41 at Amazon.com is comparatively less to any other product in that category.
 But Aldo Gucci’s wise words came to mind

 “The bitterness of poor quality is remembered long after the sweetness of low price has faded from memory.”

 That definitely wouldn’t do, so I set about finding out more about this product, and to find out if it was worth more than its price.

 The product has an average rating of just 3.9 out of 5.
 However, the majority rate it at 4 or 5, which gives the impression that this is definitely a tool worth looking into.
 Weighing about 45 pounds, the tool comes with a 1/3 HP, 2 Amp, 110V, Single-phase, 60HZ, variable speed motor.
 With a maximum RPM of 3,200 spindle speed and an 8 inch swing over bed, it has a 12 inch distance between centres.
 This specification for a lathe tool is really impressive.

 What do others say?